The Deele

-The Deele (pronounced like "deal") is an American band from Cincinnati, Ohio who achieved success in the 1980s with such hit singles as "Body Talk" and "Two Occasions".
+The Deele (pronounced like "deal") is an American band from Cincinnati, Ohio that achieved success in the 1980s with such hit singles as "Body Talk" and "Two Occasions".
 When the group began recording in the early 1980s, the lineup consisted of Indianapolis native Kenny "Babyface" Edmonds along with Cincinnati musicians Antonio "L.A."
 Reid, Carlos "Satin" Greene, Darnell "Dee" Bristol, Stanley "Stick" Burke, and Kevin "Kayo" Roberson.
-In 2007, Bristol, Greene, Roberson & Burke reformed the group with several new members.
+In 2007, Bristol, Greene, Roberson, and Burke reformed the group with several new members.

 A March 2016 BET Honors performance, featuring Babyface and Reid reuniting with their former bandmates on stage, led to a more permanent reunion of the classic Deele lineup that has continued to the present.

 Biography

 The Deele was formed in 1981 and originally comprised local Cincinnati musicians drummer Antonio "L.A."
 Reid, bassist Kevin "Kayo" Roberson, vocalist/percussionist Darnell "Dee" Bristol, lead vocalist Carlos "Satin" Greene, guitarist/keyboardist Stanley "Stick" Burke, and guitarist Steve "Tuck" Walters.
 Reid, Roberson, and Walters had been members of a previous Cincinnati-based band, Pure Essence.
 Kenneth "Babyface" Edmonds, hailing from Indianapolis, would join later in 1981, and Walters left the band before they began recording their debut album, Street Beat.

-The group would record three albums in total during the 1980s, scoring several hit singles.
-The above-mentioned Street Beat album was released in 1983, and the following year, a single from this album, "Body Talk" became The Deele's first hit, reaching #3 on the R&B chart and #77 on the Billboard Hot 100 pop chart.
+The group would record three albums during the 1980s, scoring several hit singles.
+Street Beat was released in 1983, and the following year, a single from this album, "Body Talk," became The Deele's first hit, reaching #3 on the R&B chart and #77 on the Billboard Hot 100 pop chart.
 Burke left the band prior to the recording of a follow-up album.
 Recorded as a quintet, Material Thangz was released in 1985.
 It was not as successful as their debut album.

 Following a brief hiatus, during which Babyface recorded his debut solo album, Lovers, the band regrouped to record.
 They reached the apex of their career in 1987 with the release of their third album, Eyes of a Stranger, which produced two top-10 R&B singles: "Shoot 'Em Up Movies" and perhaps their best-known song, "Two Occasions."
 The latter track reached #4 on the R&B charts and cracked the top 10 of the Billboard Hot 100.
 Music videos were made for both songs.
 The video for the "Shoot 'Em Up Movies" track was directed by Martin Pitts and produced by Mickey Shapiro.
 It was during this time that L.A.
 Reid and Babyface Edmonds began crafting their talents as songwriters for other artists.
 They wrote and produced "Girlfriend" (which featured backing vocals from Deele members and became a top ten hit) for Reid's girlfriend, and eventual wife Pebbles.
 During this period, they also wrote and produced The Whispers' "Rock Steady".